-Office of Surface Mining, Reclamation and Enforcement Disclaimer: Mine maps within the Office of Surface Mining, Reclamation and Enforcement (OSM), National Mine Map Repository (NMMR) are not guaranteed to be accurate, correct, or complete.
+Office of Surface Mining Reclamation and Enforcement Disclaimer: Mine maps within the Office of Surface Mining Reclamation and Enforcement (OSMRE), National Mine Map Repository (NMMR) are not guaranteed to be accurate, correct, or complete.

-All maps in the NMMR have been donated to the OSM.
+All maps in the NMMR have been donated to the OSMRE.
 The information contained therein cannot be verified and so cannot be guaranteed.

 OSMRE’s inability to guarantee includes, but is not limited to, the following: